 What Your Church Can Do

-If your church has vehicles that are used by staff and volunteers it’s important that they be made aware of this new law.
+If your church has vehicles that are used by staff and volunteers it’s important that they be made aware of the new California cellphone law.
 Their observance of the law will help lessen the risk of an accident while they’re driving.

 Here are a few things you can do to make sure your drivers and their passengers stay safe: